Shy Abady: Career

 In 2017, the exhibition " The Restless" by Abady was presented at the "Schechter Gallery" in Neve Schechter in Tel Aviv.
-The exhibition featured portraits from various series he created over the years, including portraits from the series "The Return of the Desire" and "Back to the Levant".
+The exhibition featured portraits from various series he created over the years, including portraits from the series "Marcuse, Pontormo and Me" and "Back to the Levant".
 The exhibition has gained wide exposure in Israel.

 In 2018, Abady began to create the series "The Burning Heat and the Donkey's Scream", dedicated to the historical visit of the Jewish poet, Paul Celan, to Israel (October 1969).
 The series is part of a joint initiative of Tel Aviv University and Stanford University to mark the 50th anniversary of Celan's visit.
 In the series, Abady integrates the image, poetry, and dramatic life of Celan with the poet's experience in East Jerusalem.
 Abady collects words and phrases from the poem, "The Burning Heat", which is part of the Jerusalem song cycle written by Celan in conjunction to his visit, ("The burning heat / counts us together / in the ass's braying, before Absalom's tomb…").
 The works include words and captions in Arabic and other languages as well as images of historic sites in East Jerusalem.
 In addition, playing role in the series the donkey images, portraits of Celan and Ilana Shmueli his Chernivtsi youth friend who accompanied him while he was traveling in Israel and more.